hoijui/oho/README.txt

 wfLoadExtension( 'OATHAuth' );
 3-Run the update script which will automatically create the necessary database tables that this extension needs.
 4-Configure as required.
-5-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+5-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	19-PageForms
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/PageForms) and place the file(s) in a directory called PageForms in your extensions/ folder.
 2-Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'PageForms' );
-3-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+3-Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	20-ParserFunctions
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/ParserFunctions) and place the file(s) in a directory called ParserFunctions in your extensions/ folder.